Catherine22/Frontend-Development/README.md

 Deploy Nuxt.js web app in two different ways depending on what model you are using.
 Static Generated Deployment (Pre-rendered) and Single Page Application Deployment (SPA) are basically the same as the way you deploy a typical vue.js web app.

-Server-Side Rendered Deployment (Universal SSR) will be a bit different.
+Server-Side Rendered Deployment (Universal SSR) is a bit different.

 1. Add build commands in package.json